sumanjs/suman/examples/07-suman-patterns-and-recipes.md

 The best patterns to use with Suman to get the most out of the framework.

+See the following example projects which will show you how to get the most out the Suman test framework.
+Benefits will be maximum code-reuse, speed and isolation from multiple Node.js processes, and clean-coding patterns and expressiveness.

+>  Project 1
+>
+>  Project 2
+>
+>  Project 3

 1. Inject dependencies with suman.ioc.js